Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 ]

-I transcribed 100 Japanese audio clips from FLEURS and evaluated them using Character Error Rate (CER).
-The results were a median CER of 16.1% and a mean of 23.1%.
-The mean being higher than the median is because some difficult audio clips are pulling the average up; the representative quality is better reflected by the median value of around 16%.
+I transcribed 100 Japanese audio clips from FLEURS and evaluated using Character Error Rate (CER).
+The result was a median of 16.1% and an average of 23.1%.
+The higher average compared to median is because some difficult audio clips pulled the score up, so the representative quality is better viewed around the median 16%.

-The official model card also lists a FLEURS CER of 6.9%, but that's a multilingual average excluding Chinese, whereas my measurement was Japanese only.
-Japanese is a particularly challenging language for CER evaluation due to kanji and homophones, so it's natural for the score to be larger than the multilingual average.
-With that in mind, a median CER of 16% for Japanese alone is not bad.
+The official model card also shows FLEURS CER at 6.9%, but that's a multilingual average excluding Chinese, while I measured Japanese only.
+Japanese is a challenging language for CER evaluation due to kanji and homophones, so it's natural for the number to be larger than the multilingual average.
+Accounting for that, a median CER of 16% for Japanese alone is a reasonable result.

 Numbers alone can be hard to grasp, so here's one actual transcription example: